-Recently I have been contacted by several friends who have friends reeling from the call from the doctor no one wants, “You have cancer.”
-If I could, I would sit down with them “in human” by the fireplace at “my Starbucks” and listen to their stories.
+Recently people reeling from the call from the “You have cancer” diagnosis have contacted me.
+If I could, I would sit down with them “in human” by the fireplace at my Starbucks and listen to their stories.
 I wouldn’t give them advice unless they asked me.
-If they asked me, these are a few of my thoughts for those newly diagnosed with cancer from the perspective of a cancer survivor:
+If they asked me, I would share with them a few thoughts for those newly diagnosed with cancer from the perspective of a cancer survivor:

 Dear Bewildered Friend,

-I am so sorry you are carrying around in your heart and replaying in your mind the phone call from your doctor.
+I am so sorry you are replaying in your mind the cancer phone call from your doctor.
 Everyone around you is living life just as always, and here you are sitting with news so heavy, so derailing.

 If you are like me, nights are the hardest.
 After the house quiets down, you lay there alone with your thoughts and fears.
 And each morning you wake, wondering if all of this is a bad dream.
-Once you regain your bearings, you’re faced with the challenge of how to get out of bed to face another day.
-Physically on the outside everything looks the same, but now with this devastating diagnosis, nothing is the same.
+Once you regain your bearings, you’re faced with the challenge of getting out of bed to face another day.
+Physically everything looks the same; but now with this devastating diagnosis, nothing is the same.

-If you’ve started sharing the news, I imagine the phone is ringing and your email box is filling with well meaning friends and family offering advice on diets, doctors, and blog links and books.
-If you are like me, you will probably try to read everything and then hit a wall of information overload.
+If you’ve started sharing the news, I imagine your phone is ringing and your e-mail inbox is filling with well-meaning friends and family offering advice on diets, doctors, and blog links and books.
+If you are like me, you will probably try to read everything, and then hit a wall of information overload.
 You’ve been abruptly thrust into a new world filled with unfamiliar terms and options, appointments, decisions, all with varying outcomes.
-It’s hard to sort through everything and know which steps to take.
+It’s hard to sort through all the information to know which steps to take.

 - Let other’s in.
-Chances are those who love you feel incredibly helpless, scared and want to help you in anyway they can.
-Giving them the opportunity to bring a meal, drive you to a chemo appointment, clean your bathroom, pick up your kids, etc., is a way for them to lessen the load for you, and it can be a blessing for them.
+Chances are those who love you feel incredibly helpless and scared and want to help you in any way they can.
+Giving them the opportunity to bring a meal, drive you to a chemo appointment, clean your bathroom, or pick up your kids is a way for them to lessen the load for you, and it can be a blessing for them.
 Let others help so you can have space to heal and physically and emotionally tackle each portion of active treatment.
-You’ll probably be surprised with people you thought would be there for you disappearing and people you didn’t expect who come along to help.
+You’ll probably be surprised, though.
+Some people you thought would be there for you may disappear, and people you didn’t expect may come along to help.

 - Find an information hub person.
 If you’re married, your spouse won’t be able to go anywhere for the next two years without being asked how you are doing.
 Family and friends will want updates.
 We stopped answering our home phone.
-Rather than answering the same thing over and over, consider using an online blog like CaringBridge for updates and prayer requests and directing friends and family to use it to stay connected.
-If you enjoy writing, updates on the blog may be a good place to process.
-If you don’t, ask someone to write for you.
+Rather than saying the same thing over and over, consider using an online site like CaringBridge for updates and prayer requests.
+If you enjoy writing, writing updates on the blog may be a good place to process your journey.
+If you don’t, ask someone to write updates for you.

 - Try to be generous in the grace department.
 Grace is unmerited, undeserved favor.
 Give yourself grace.
 You’ve never battled cancer before.
-You are entering uncharted waters with how you will respond physically, emotionally, spiritually, relationally.
+You are entering uncharted waters with how you will respond physically, emotionally, spiritually, and relationally.
 Don’t be hard on yourself.
 Give those around you grace.
-They want to help, even though their unsolicited advice may not be helpful.
-Your cancer diagnosis may trigger unresolved grief in those around you, so sometimes the response of those around you may not be what you need or want.
-Grace goes a long way.
+They want to help, even though their unsolicited advice, like the latest cancer-killing vegetable discovered in the rain forest, may not be helpful.
+Your cancer diagnosis may trigger unresolved grief in those around you, so sometimes their response may not be what you need or want.

 Cancer has marked my life, but it does not define my life.